Kong/atc-router/README.md

 * `IpAddr` - a single IP address that can be checked against an `IpCidr`
 * `Int` - an 64-bit signed integer

+`nil` is not a schema type.
+In expressions, `field == nil` and `field != nil` can be used to test whether a schema-known field is missing from, or present in, the runtime context.

 Please refer to the [documentation](https://docs.konghq.com/gateway/latest/reference/expressions-language/) on Kong website for how the language is used in practice.